 Whale Sharks from Sun Island Resort

 The Sun Island Resort & Spa is one of the nearest resorts to the Maldives' most popular whale shark locations.
-The Resort is one of the countries oldest and biggest, with multiple pools, bars, restaurants, mini-golf courses,s and over 462 villas available on the island.
-There are daily Whale Shark excursions from Sun Island Resort where you can swim alongside these magnetic creatures or alternatively you could join a diving trip and spend a little more time below taking it all in.
+The resort is one of the country's oldest and biggest, with multiple pools, bars, restaurants, mini-golf courses,s and over 462 villas available on the island.
+There are daily Whale Shark excursions from Sun Island Resort where you can swim alongside these magnetic creatures or alternatively you could join a diving trip and spend a little more time below, taking it all in.
 Their diving site tours are ideal for all levels of divers, from beginners to advanced.
-There are also a number of other resorts in the area which you can organize a whale shark experience, but Sun Island is our pick!
+There are also a number of other resorts in the area in which you can organize a whale shark experience, but Sun Island is our pick!

 Whale Sharks from Fuvahmulah

 Fuvahmulah is one of the most beautiful and historically significant islands in the Maldives.
 As a one-island atoll, it has several distinguishing characteristics that distinguish it from other atolls.
-One of these features is that is segregated from all other atolls except for Addu Atoll which has an irregular speed boat service that connects the islands.
-The second feature is that there is a large unprotected plateau to the south of the island which brings colder currents.
+One of these features is that it is segregated from all other atolls except for Addu Atoll which has an irregular speed boat service that connects the islands.
+The second feature is that there is a large unprotected plateau to the south of the island, which brings colder currents.
 Thirdly, those colder currents bring an abundance of marine life, both in themselves and in their predators.
-Indy Escapes founder, Lucas Chesterton has been diving in Fuvahmulah, and in one day, he saw multiple Tiger Sharks, a thresher shark, a whale shark, and an oceanic manta ray - this place is incredible!
+Indy Escapes founder Lucas Chesterton has been diving in Fuvahmulah, and in one day, he saw multiple Tiger Sharks, a thresher shark, a whale shark, and an oceanic manta ray - this place is incredible!

 Whale Sharks from Dharavandhoo

-Dharavandhoo, home to one of several domestic airports situated across the Maldives, is often regarded as the center of local tourism in the Baa Atoll.
+Dharavandhoo, home to one of several domestic airports situated across the Maldives, is often regarded as the centre of local tourism in the Baa Atoll.
 Like most islands in the Maldives, Dharavandhoo's economy is based mainly on tourism-related activities.
 The island provides a variety of guesthouses and excursions to ensure that you get the most out of your time in the UNESCO Biosphere Reserve of the Maldives, where you can swim with schools of Manta Ray, and if you are lucky, even Whale Shark too!

 Whale Sharks on a Liveaboard

 Liveaboards are the hotels on wheels for scuba divers!
-Essentially, a multi-day diving excursion that allows you to venture further from the coast, jump between sites and link up islands, without packing your bags each night, and move from hotel to hotel - What a way to see the world!
+Essentially, it is a multi-day diving excursion that allows you to venture further from the coast, jump between sites and link up islands, without packing your bags each night, and move from hotel to hotel - What a way to see the world!

 We hope that this helps give some clarity on where you can swim with Whale Sharks in the Maldives.
 Don't forget to check out our Travel Guide to uncover other Fun Things to do in the Maldives.